fortrabbit/help/docs/install-symfony-5-pro.md

 ## Get ready

 We assume you've already created a new App and chose Symfony in the [Software Preset](app#toc-software-preset).
 If not: You can do so in the [fortrabbit Dashboard](/dashboard).
 You should also have a [PHP development environment](/local-development) running on your local machine.

-### A note on Symfony versions

-Symfony 5 did not bring backward breaking changes.
-So you can safely follow this guide for Symfony 4 and Symfony 5.
+If you are using Symfony 4, you can safely follow this guide, given Symfony 5 did not break compatibility changes.

 ### Root path